exercism/DEPRECATED.help.exercism.io/app/pages/process/installing-the-cli-on-linux.md

 ## Package Managers

+These are not officially supported, and sometimes (often) lag behind the latest release.

 There's a [freshports build](http://www.freshports.org/misc/exercism), and an [AUR package](https://aur.archlinux.org/packages/exercism-cli).
-These sometimes lag behind the latest release.
+The AUR package appears to be wildly out of date.

 <a class="secondary-button" href="fetching-exercises.html">Fetching Exercises</a>